 For example, strengthening hamstrings and calf muscles helps to stabilise the knee joint, and means the knee is less likely to suffer ACL strains, or even tears.
 Even if you do injure the knee, having strong supporting musculature means the rehab and recovery period will be very much shorter.

 The vast majority of injuries in team ball sports, are to the knees and ankles.
 Yet many people simply do not do any leg training at all, and assume that simply playing the sport is enough – it really isn’t.
 Directly working on areas that are exposed to the most risk, minimises that risk of injury.
 It sounds simple, but is so often ignored.

-I have direct experience of rehabbing knees, shoulders, backs and ankles – so whatever your injury, the chances are I can help you get over it in a safe and progressive manner.
+We have direct experience of rehabbing knees, shoulders, backs and ankles – so whatever your injury, the chances are we can help you get over it in a safe and progressive manner.